 The internship project helped me to develop a new research interest, in a research area unrelated to my PhD research – I really enjoyed it and would consider research in this area in the future.
 Also, doing industry research certainly helped me to build a stronger network with the ABS researchers which may generate future opportunities for collaboration.
 I will certainly seek more collaboration on industry research in the future.

 Yue Ma is currently a final year PhD candidate at University of Wollongong.
 He has been in Australia for more than eight years.
 He first came in Australia as an international undergraduate student at the University of Sydney in 2009.
 His PhD research is about using multiplicative noise to protect numeric confidential information of data respondents in a publicly available dataset.
-My short-term goal is to continue my research on data confidentiality issues in one of the Australian universities.
+His short-term goal is to continue his research on data confidentiality issues in one of the Australian universities.

 APR have a number of advertised internships available on their website, but are also keen to facilitate internships generated by PhD researchers, their academic mentors and existing or potential industry partners – discuss the option with your supervisor and the next step is to contact Zahra at Innovation and Commercial Research (ICR), UOW firstname.lastname@example.org or phone (02) 4221 5045